 All proposals for new development should respect the existing context of the proposed development and that of the immediate locality including the character of adjacent properties where this provides a positive contribution.
-Consideration should be given to the guidance contained within the specific Design Code for each of the three main character areas.
+Consideration should be given to the guidance contained within the specific Design Code for each of the three main character areas in the Boxford Design Guidelines and Codes (March 2021).